Verdone/Verdone/README.md

 ### Hi there 👋

 My name is Giuliano and I'm from Canada.
-I have roughly three years of experience related to object-oriented programming. 👨‍💻

 <hr>